 By the Hirer

 If you wish to cancel for any reason, please contact us in writing (either by email or by post) as soon as possible.

 - If you cancel with more than one month’s notice, a full refund will be given if payment has been made.

-- If you cancel with less than one month’s notice, we reserve the right to only give a 50% refund will be given if payment has been made, or 50% payment will be requested.
+- If you cancel with less than one month’s notice, we reserve the right to only give a 50% refund if payment has been made, or request 50% payment.

-- If you cancel with less than one week's notice, no refund will be given if payment has been made, or full payment will be requested.
+- If you cancel with less than one week’s notice, we reserve the right to not refund your payment if payment has been made, or request full payment.

 By Cardiff Quakers